petermr/dictionary/ethics_statement_project/ethics_statement_project.md

 The prototype dictionary is available, [here](https://github.com/petermr/dictionary/blob/main/ethics_statement_project/results/rake/ethics_statement.xml).

 # 5. Updates
+## PKE (20210701)
+- PKE is a key phrase extraction Python toolkit.
+There are multiple models like TFIDF, Text Rank, Topic Rank, and so on.
 ## 5.1.
 Code review with PMR and Ayush (20210630)
 - Ayush and Shweata updated about their work on Ethics Statement.
 They have come up with a prototype to build a feedback loop of looking for ethics committees and key phrases in labelled sections and using them to filter unlabeled ethics statements.
 They also spent a huge chunk of time debugging their code.
 They had to re-think their logic of getting the dictionary key by splitting the path.
 This resulted in getting only the last paragraphs of each section - which was the problem.
 We resolved it by changing the dictionary key to the section of the path independent of the users working directory.
 - In relation to Ethics Statement.
 Comments from PMR: